kevinfiol/esbuild-plugin-cssm/README.md

       // Defaults to 7.
 Max-length of 28.
 Hashes are generated using SHA-1 internally.
       hashLength: 7,

       // Optional.
-A prefix to prepend to every generated class.
+A prefix to prepend to every generated selector.
       prefix: '',

       /**